 Sustainability cloud infrastructures to support science-based sustainability targets: Governments to establish further incentives and regulations for businesses to adopt transparent science-based targets for their sustainability and net-zero goals.
 Governments should also begin to require sustainability cloud infrastructure that enables monitoring, reporting and verification (MRV) of their targets across their supply chains, including scopes 1,2, and 3.
 Cloud-infrastructure can drive data driven process optimizations with the view to drive decarbonization, dematerialization and detoxification across their value chains.

-“Sustainability by design” standards and guidelines for digital platforms: Governments and digital platforms to consider how they can collaborate to enable and empower consumers to adopt more sustainable lifestyles and behaviors using various forms of behavioral science and green digital nudging on e-commerce platforms, social media and online gaming.
-In particular, how can these platforms be used to achieve national sustainability goals and reflect sustainability regulations in the user experiences and underlying algorithms.
-How can sustainability be incorporated by design into the user experiences of these platforms.
+“Sustainability by design” standards and guidelines for digital platforms: Governments and digital platforms to consider how they can collaborate to educate, enable and empower consumers and enterprises to adopt more sustainable practices and behaviors using various forms of behavioral science and green digital nudging on e-commerce platforms, social media and online gaming.
+In particular, how can these platforms be used to achieve national sustainability goals and reflect sustainability regulations in the user experiences and underlying algorithms?
+How can sustainability be incorporated by design into the user experiences of these platforms?
 Information on the environment and climate footprint of products and services should be based on international standards or third party certificates.
-Nudging frameworks should be based on international ethical principles with due consideration due individual data privacy.
+Nudging frameworks should be based on international ethical principles with due consideration to individual data privacy.

 Intergovernmental Platform on a Sustainable Digital Age: Inclusive scientifically driven transnational assessment process that provides: i. transparency on the ecological and social footprint of digital goods across the value chain and ii. implements forward-looking impact assessment on environmental, societal, economic and human impact of digital change.
-Establish a governance framework based on lessons learned from similar initiatives such as IPBES and the IPCC.
+Establish a governance framework based on lessons learned from similar initiatives such as IPBES and the IPCC benefitting from structures of established institutions and building on established research and knowledge.

 Digital Sustainability Innovation Hubs and Accelerators: Based on a Global Horizon Scanning Process, a regional network of Innovation Hubs would identify and help accelerate digital sustainability innovations in a co-creative manner.
 It would include entrepreneurs, engineers, scientists, policy makers and practitioners offering real-world laboratories for digital sustainability solutions on the ground.